Shipwright/daveas.github.io/_posts/2014-09-24-Why-any-founder-should-learn-to-code-Hint-MVP.markdown

 date: 2014-09-24
 category: writing
 tags:
-- coding
+- Coding
-- startups
+- Startups
-- autodidact
+- Autodidact
 excerpt: "As a recent grad with a defunct startup, I am looking to join a more stable company.
 In my job search I came across a very cool company that seemed to be very active in launching new ventures and projects.
 It just so happens I had..."
 ---